 So what's all the hype about?

-Fiordland National Park New Zealand - Awesome!
+Fiordland National Park New Zealand is a place of superlatives - Awesome!
 Stunning!
 Beautiful!
 Indescribable!

-Famed for dramatic scenery, unique nature and wildlife, and three major walking tracks, this is an amazing region, and an absolute "must see" on any New Zealand holiday.
+Famed for dramatic scenery, unique nature and wildlife, and three major walking tracks, this is an amazing region, and an absolute "must see" on your New Zealand holiday.